Avaiga/taipy/gui/doc/toggle.md

 ### Unselect value

-In a serie of toggle buttons, the user can unselect a button (no value is selected.
+In a toggle control, all buttons might be unselected.
+Therefore there is no value selected.
 In that case, the value of the property _unselected_value_ is assigned if specified.

 !!! example "Page content"